 Man Bites Dog (1992) by Rémy Belvaux, André Bonzel and Benoît Poelvoorde

 “The activities of rampaging, indiscriminate serial killer Ben are recorded by a willingly complicit documentary team, who eventually become his accomplices and active participants.
 Ben provides casual commentary on the nature of his work and arbitrary musings on topics of interest to him, such as music or the conditions of low-income housing, and even goes so far as to introduce the documentary crew to his family.
 But their reckless indulgences soon get the better of them.”

-A poignant look at the depravity of man, the film is styled as a faux-documentary based around the extremely charismatic serial killer Benoit.
-Man Bites Dog blurs the line between everyday life and scenes of extreme violence, portraying conversation ranging from philosophy, poetry and the correct way (ever so morbidly) to dispose of a corpse.
-With this, the crew slowly succumb to a disturbing state of desensitized and compliance in these vile acts which include abduction, rape and murder.
-The intimate approach, conversing direct with the killer, still feels shocking decades after the film’s release.
+A poignant look at the depravity of man, the film is styled as a faux documentary based around the extremely charismatic serial killer Benoit.
+Man Bites Dog blurs the line between everyday life and scenes of extreme violence, portraying conversation ranging from philosophy to poetry and the correct way (ever so morbidly) to dispose of a corpse.
+With this, the crew slowly succumbed to a disturbing state of desensitized and compliance in these vile acts which included abduction, r*pe, and murder.
+The intimate approach, conversing directly with the killer, still feels shocking decades after the film’s release.